 In a survey by Celent, 70% of financial institutions named Customer Satisfaction as their top strategic retail banking priorities.
 Sales results with 41% or cost reduction of operations at 34% follow way behind.
 The question is if this is to be more than paying lip service to banks’ ideals or brand image though.
 If it isn’t only cheap talk, traditional players and newcomers need to invest significantly in customer experience as their client basis changes and develops different needs.

 A fundamental part of customer satisfaction touches on another important area for financial institutions is data protection.
 When we discuss the data that enables banks old and new to provide their clients with better services, it must come with data protection of the highest levels.
 Recent scandals show the damage a data breach has for an organisation and customers become more and more reluctant to share their data with everyone.
-Upcoming regulations like the GDPR will further raise the bar in that context, so financial institutions must make sure that cost cutting doesn’t cut the wrong corners.
+And at the same time, regulations like the GDPR have further raised the bar in that context, so financial institutions – old and new – must make sure that cost cutting doesn’t cut the wrong corners.